Skip to content

 Response to Reductions in Federal Funding

-New Rolling Funding Opportunity in Response to Reductions in Federal Funding
+Rolling Funding Opportunity in Response to Reductions in Federal Funding

 Not intended to replace federal funding, these responsive grants are intended to fund costs associated with changing service models or approaches in response to lost or reduced federal funding.

-The Foundation expects to award up to $2M for this funding opportunity.
 The maximum grant amount for responsive funding is $50,000.
 Grants are one-time, flexible, and not eligible for renewal.
 Current grantees received a link to apply for this funding opportunity via email.

 Applications will be reviewed on a rolling basis, and funding decisions will be made within 45 days of submission.